At a Glance - Algebra in Geometry

 You thought you were done with algebra.
-Unfortunately, math continually builds upon itself like an endless dance of the Hokey Pokey, and Geometry is no exception.
+Unfortunately, math continually builds on itself like an endless dance of the Hokey Pokey, and geometry is no exception.
 Now shake it all about.

 We might be asked to find the measure of an angle or line segment, and in addition to understanding the geometric relationships between the parts of the picture, we'll also need to flaunt our algebra skills (if you've got it, flaunt it!) to finish the problem off for good.

 Typically our plan of attack will be something like this: